TrumanGIT/True-North/README.md

 # True-North
 [📈 Performance]

 On a system with an NVIDIA RTX 4060 8GB gpu and Intel i7-13700KF cpu, True North maintains 60 FPS across all areas.
-However on my laptop with a 4050 gets very low frames onoutstide whiterun for example, BUT with the provided performance profile selected in mod organizer 2, the same laptop maintains 60fps.
+However on my laptop with a 4050 gets very low frames outside whiterun for example, BUT with the provided performance profile selected in mod organizer 2, the same laptop maintains 60fps.

 [👶 Instalation instructions for new players]